 The good news is that there are many different tools that can help you automatically identify potential covered call opportunities.

 There are several proprietary software solutions designed to screen for covered call opportunities.
-While many platforms provide similar features to broker research tools, Snider Advisors takes a comprehensive approach with a complete portfolio management strategy centered on generating income with covered call positions.
+While many platforms provide similar features to broker research tools, Snider Advisors’ SIM Hub takes a comprehensive approach with a complete portfolio management strategy centered on generating income with covered call positions.

-For those that don’t have the time to manage their own portfolio, we also offer full service asset management.
+For those that don’t have the time to manage their own portfolio, we also offer Charter asset management services.
 We monitor client portfolios on a daily basis to identify opportunities to sell covered calls and generate a return as close to one percent per month as possible.

 Download the Snider Investment Method Owner’s Manual to learn more about our strategy and how you can use it to generate an income using covered call positions.